CodeChron/fullstack-js-with-meteor-react-docs/update_list_to_link_to_note_details.md

 # Update List to link to note details

+_TODO: update previous branches with this refactoring of optional feature?

+## Add listLink as an optional list feature

 - change the title field to be a link
 - get the path using FlowRouter
-- make listLinks an optional feature: linkItem: false, linkPath
+- make listLinks an optional feature

 Will mean either: